HIV Medicines During Pregnancy and Childbirth

 What HIV Medicines Should an HIV-Infected Pregnant Woman Take?

-The choice of an HIV regimen to use during pregnancy depends on several factors, including a woman's current or past use of HIV medicines, other medical conditions she may have, and drug resistance testing.
+The choice of an HIV regimen to use during pregnancy depends on several factors, including a woman's current or past use of HIV medicines, other medical conditions she may have, and the results of drug resistance testing.
 In general, pregnant women with HIV can use the same HIV regimens recommended for non-pregnant adults -- unless the risk of any known side effects to a pregnant woman or her baby outweighs the benefit of a regimen.
 Also, the regimen must be able to control a woman's HIV even with pregnancy-related changes that can affect how the body processes medicine.

 Do Women With HIV Continue to Take HIV Medicines During Childbirth?